-Resist: Shamir Glacier PLUS UV features improved anti-static and scratch-resistant properties along with increased durability.
-By understanding and defining the components for a cohesive bond, Glacier PLUS UV has greater adhesion to all substrates (Fig. 2).
-The coating helps lenses resist smears, smudges, dirt and dust, so they stay clean and enhance visual acuity.
+Resist: Shamir Glacier PLUS UV features improved anti-static and scratch resistance properties with a durable surface.
+By understanding and defining the components for a cohesive bond, Glacier PLUS UV has greater adhesion to all substrates.
+(Fig 2) The coating helps lenses resist smears, smudges, dirt, and dust, so they stay clean and enhance visual acuity.

-Repel: With oleophobic and hydrophobic properties to enhance visual acuity, this coating helps to repel dirt, dust and water, requiring less cleaning and resulting in a longer-lasting coating.
+Repel: Developed with oleophobic and hydrophobic properties to enhance your visual acuity, this coating helps to repel dirt, dust, and water, requiring less cleaning and resulting in a longer lasting coating.

-Back surface UV: In a paper published in 2008, K. Citek, OD, found that back surface AR reflects up to 40 percent UV.
+Back surface UV: In a paper published in 2008, K. Citek, OD found that back surface AR reflects up to 40% UV.
 That means the wearer has no UV protection between the back of the lens and the eye, including the delicate extraocular tissues: eyelids and surrounding skin of the eyes.
 A 2012 study showed that the UV reflection risk is highest when the wearer is facing about 145 degrees from the sun, which means that the sunlight is coming from behind the wearer, just over his or her shoulder.
-Consider that the wearer would be facing away from the sun and possibly not aware of any risk at all!
-It’s concerning that the standard definition of 100 percent UV protection in lenses doesn’t mean 100 percent UV reaching the eye, making backside UV vital for eye health and safety.
+Consider that the wearer would be facing away from the sun, and possibly not aware of any risk at all!
+It’s concerning that the standard definition of 100% UV protection in lenses doesn’t mean 100% UV reaching the eye, making backside UV vital for eye health and safety.

-Glacier PLUS UV is available on all Shamir Freeform lenses in Polycarbonate, Hard Resin, Trivex and 1.67 and 1.60 indices.
-Lenses are available clear, in Transitions, XTRActive, polarized and Blue Zero to suit every patient’s needs.
+Glacier PLUS UV is available on all Shamir Freeform lenses in Polycarbonate, Hard Resin, Trivex, and 1.67 and 1.60 indices.
+Lenses come in clear, Transitions, XTRActive, polarized and Blue Zero to suit every patient’s needs.

 The Bottom Line

 At a time when patients expect more from their lenses, Shamir Glacier PLUS UV provides a complete package of clarity and comprehensive UV protection in a state-of-the-art lens.
-As their trusted eyecare provider, ensure that they receive lenses that produce the highest acuity and UV protection while being easy to clean and durable.
+As their trusted eye care provider, ensure that they receive lenses that produce the highest acuity and UV protection while being easy clean and durable.

-For patients who already use AR coatings, Shamir Glacier PLUS UV can be recommended to improve the patient’s visual experience.
+For patients who already use AR coatings, Shamir Glacier PLUS UV can be recommended for a better patient experience.
 For patients who don’t yet wear AR, it may provide another incentive to choose the enhanced clarity and protection that only premium AR with comprehensive front and back UV protection can offer.